abhitrueprogrammer/gh_org_tool/README.md

 As outlined in the `roadmap.md`, the future vision for this project includes:

-*   **Enhanced Security:** Encrypting sensitive data like GitHub tokens before storing them in the database.
-*   **Improved Scalability:** Implementing a message queue (e.g., RabbitMQ, Kafka) for asynchronous processing of leaderboard generation jobs.
+- **Improved Scalability:** Implementing a message queue (e.g., RabbitMQ, Kafka) for asynchronous processing of leaderboard generation jobs.
-*   **Distributed Locking:** Using Redis-based distributed locks to prevent race conditions and ensure data consistency during concurrent operations.
-*   **GitHub Token Management:** Allowing users to update their GitHub tokens through the API.
+- **GitHub Token Management:** Allowing users to update their GitHub tokens through the API.